-Here is the recipe for my popular Yorkshire Pudding!
-They have a little crunch on the outside and are tender and fluffy on the inside.
+These delicious, homemade Yorkshire Puddings have a little crunch on the outside and are tender and fluffy on the inside.
 These roll-like delicacies will make the perfect gravy cup for your meal.
 They are scrumptious and, to me, reminiscent of past holiday celebrations and comforting Sunday dinners.

-This classic side dish is typically served alongside prime rib.
+This classic side dish is Yorkshire Pudding amazing served with prime rib.
 Toward the end of the roast’s cook time, you will need to capture roughly 1/2 cup of the beef drippings.
 I recommend having a drip pan handy regardless of which cooking method you use.

 - 2 large eggs

 - 1/2 cup beef drippings

 This recipe makes 8 Yorkshire puddings.
 Because they are so delicious, plan on 2 per person.
 If you are feeding a larger crowd, you will need to double or even triple the recipe.
 You might not be able to capture enough drippings for 16 or 24 puddings, and will need to rely on vegetable oil, bacon fat, or beef tallow for the rest.
 That’s okay!
 This could alter the flavor somewhat, but they will be delicious.
 Once it’s coated in that delicious gravy, it won’t matter.

 Tip: Run the drippings through a fine strainer to remove any seasoning chunks, then use as directed.

 How to make Yorkshire pudding:

 - Sift your flour and salt together in a medium bowl.
 Combine with eggs and milk.
 Whisk until smooth.
 Set aside for 30 minutes.

 - Pour 1 tablespoon of beef drippings into each muffin tin cup—then preheat the tin in the oven at 425 degrees F. for 15 minutes.
 Doing this will get the oil screaming hot.

 - Remove the pan from the oven and pour 1/3 cup of batter into each pre-greased cup—return the pan to the oven.

 - Do not open the oven for the first 20 minutes.

 - Reduce heat to 375 degrees F., and continue baking for an additional 15 minutes, or until the puddings are golden brown and puffy.

 - Remove pan from the oven and set onto a heat-resistant surface.
 Let Yorkshire puddings rest for 5-10 minutes before serving.